 Think about all the money your company spends to do business.
 How much of it is a “cost of doing business,” and how much of it is an investment – a way to increase the value of your company?
 If you are a CFO, this is a crucial question and is at the heart of everything you do – making sure that money spent is growing your business.
-Travel and Expense (T&E) is widely considered to represent the second largest category of operating costs for a company, and according to our recent study, travel makes up 88 percent of T&E management.
+Travel and Expense (T&E) is widely considered to represent the second largest category of operating costs for a company.
 Now imagine that business travel is an investment in the company’s growth, and not just a cost – this is what 40 percent of companies interviewed told us.
 It’s important to the success of their company, but about 85 percent of them feel like they could do better in optimising it.
 Interestingly enough, that’s the same percentage who don’t use integrated travel and expense (T&E) systems.
 Coincidence?
 We don’t think so.
 And here’s why.

 We talked to over 600 professionals who manage their company’s T&E spend and most of them were in the finance or accounting teams.
 For finance, maximising the ROI on travel means controlling costs, increasing productivity for their staff and making sure the travel programme is as tight as it can be.